Top 5 This Week

 Toronto Islands

 A 10-minute ferry ride from the foot of Bay Street, the Toronto Islands are a cluster of small car-free islands in Lake Ontario with beaches, cycling paths, a small amusement park, and spectacular views of the Toronto skyline.
 Ward’s Island and Algonquin Island have a small residential community (a few hundred people living in island houses — among the most unusual communities in any major Canadian city).
 Centre Island has Centreville Amusement Park for families.
-The Islands are the best urban escape in Toronto — particularly worthwhile on summer evenings when the city skyline is lit up behind you as you face back from the island’s western shore.
+The Islands are the best urban escape in Toronto — most rewarding on summer evenings when the city skyline is lit up behind you as you face back from the island’s western shore.

 Food: The Best Diverse City for Eating in Canada